tidev/ti.storekit/ios/documentation/index.md

 ### bundleVersion[string]

 The bundleVersion of the app, used when validating the receipt.
 It is more secure to set it in the code than to read it out of the bundle.
 Required when calling `validateReceipt`.
+**Important**: In versions prior to 4.0.0, this property expected a value that matches `CFBundleShortVersionString`, but Apple nowadays recommends using the value of `CFBundleVersion` instead.
+Passing the old value isn't supposed to fail, but if both have different values, the module will warn you and throw an error.

 ### bundleIdentifier[string]